tekamoment/cs129-1-final-project/README.md

 `mongoimport --db ted --collection uberData --type json /data/seeds/uber-raw-data-apr14.json`

 ### Replicate sets:
-Copy and paste the docker-compose.yml file on the root project folder
+Copy and paste the docker-compose.yml found in the Replicaion confi folder on the root project folder

 On the cmd promt, navigate to the project folder